Game Day Preview: Americans at Utah, 8:10 PM CDT

 (Allen Americans, Credit: Tim Broussard)

-Dallas/Allen, Texas - The Allen Americans, ECHL affiliate of the Utah Hockey Club, powered by Energy Transfer Partners, face the Utah Grizzlies tonight at 8:10 PM at Maverik Center in West Valley City, Utah.
-This is the first meeting of the season between the division rivals.
-Utah enters the night at 2-1-0, while the Americans are still in search of their first victory 0-3-1.
-This is the home opener for Utah.
+Dallas/Allen, Texas - The Allen Americans, ECHL affiliate of the Utah Hockey Club, powered by Energy Transfer Partners, face the Utah Grizzlies tonight at 8:10 PM at Maverik Center in the final game of a two-game series.
+The Americans dropped the first game on Friday night 5-1.
+The Americans are still winless on the year at 0-4-1, last overall in the Mountain Division.
+Utah enters tonight's game 3-1-0, they are fifth in the Mountain Division.

 Pregame Show: 7:50 PM CST